algolia/algoliasearch-django/README.md

 default_app_config = 'your_django_app.apps.YourAppConfig'
 ```

 By default, all the fields of your model will be used.
 You can configure the index by creating a subclass of `AlgoliaIndex`.
-A good place to do this is in a separeted file, like `index.py`.
+A good place to do this is in a separate file, like `index.py`.

 ```python
 from django.contrib.algoliasearch import AlgoliaIndex